RedHenLab/cockpit/README.md

     |    panel/    The dashboard frontend written in React
     |    scripts/  Set of scripts to be run on the Capture Stations

-A more detailed explanation of folder oraganisation can be found below
+A more detailed explanation of folder organisation can be found below

 # Setup and Running